Skip to content

 Planning-Level Cost Assumptions and Estimates

-The PNA includes a rough order-of-magnitude estimate of the dollar amount needed to maintain, refresh, and build new parks and recreational amenities, facilities, and infrastructure across the city over the next 25 years as well as meet staffing and operational needs.
+The PNA includes a rough order-of-magnitude estimate of the dollar amount needed to maintain, refresh, and build new parks and recreational amenities, facilities, and infrastructure across the City over the next 25 years as well as meet staffing and operational needs.

 METHODOLOGY

-The PNA’s cost estimate is based on assumed costs for new parkland, construction of new amenities, replacement of existing amenities, repair of existing amenities, and maintenance of existing amenities.
+The PNA’s capital cost estimate is based on assumed costs for new parkland, construction of new amenities, replacement of existing amenities, repair of existing amenities, and maintenance of existing amenities.
 These assumed costs are based on:

 • The costs of recently completed work by the City of Los Angeles